FedeDP/libmodule/README.md

 ## Build dep and how to build

-You only need cmake to build libmodule; it does not depend upon external software.
+You only need cmake to build libmodule on Linux and BSD/osx; it does not depend upon external software.
+On other platforms, you will need [libkqueue](https://github.com/mheily/libkqueue) too.
 To build, you only need to issue:

     $ mkdir build